CTXz/mkauthdocs/README.md

   --heading HEADING  Heading on login page (default: 'Login')
 ```

+> **Warning: The password is stored as plain text in the generated php code!
+Altough this code is only accessible to the server, it is still a risk you should be aware of!**
 > Note: This tool **only** applies on **mkdocs builds**, not previews served by `mkdocs serve`

 This section attempts to guide the reader trough a typical use case in oder to provide understanding in a context-based environment.